Wall Street analyst price targets, ratings consensus & upside potential · Updated May 1, 2026

 Price is only half the story.
 See total return with reinvested dividends.

 UL has a consensus rating of "Hold" based on 35 Wall Street analysts.
 The rating breakdown is mixed, with 17 Hold ratings making up the largest segment.
-The consensus 12-month price target of $65.55 implies -11.1% downside from current levels.
+The consensus 12-month price target of $65.55 implies 9.8% upside from current levels.

-With a forward P/E of 19.6081x, UL trades at a relatively low valuation.
-The consensus target of $65.55 implies -11.1% move, suggesting the market may be pricing in risks.
+With a forward P/E of 18.8638x, UL trades at a relatively low valuation.
+The consensus target of $65.55 implies 9.8% appreciation, suggesting the market may be pricing in risks.

 UL is heavily covered by Wall Street, with 35 analysts providing price targets and ratings.
 Of these, 0 have Strong Buy ratings, 9 have Buy ratings, 17 recommend Hold, and 9 have Sell or Strong Sell ratings.
 Higher analyst coverage generally indicates greater institutional interest and more reliable consensus estimates.

-Analysts are cautious on UL, with 9 Sell ratings and a price target of $65.55 (-11.1% from current price).
-The "Hold" consensus suggests careful evaluation before buying.
+UL appears fairly valued according to analysts, with a "Hold" rating and minimal upside to the $65.55 target.
+Consider your investment thesis and risk tolerance.
 This information is for educational purposes only.
 Always conduct your own research, consider your financial situation, and consult a financial advisor before making investment decisions.